-The focus of Textbook Vineyards is on Napa Valley grown and produced wines – a style that reflects Jonathan’s European sensibility striving to showcase the varietal nuances, of their Cabernet Sauvignon especially, rather then power – focusing on balance and elegance.
+The focus of Textbook Vineyards is on Napa Valley grown and produced wines – a style that reflects Jonathan’s European sensibility striving to showcase the varietal nuances, of their Cabernet Sauvignon especially, rather than power, focusing on balance and elegance.
 He tends to pick the grapes earlier then his neighbors – while still looking for depth of flavor but also for brightness.

-From a vision of producing wine in Marin County to now working with top vineyards in the Napa Valley, its been quite a ride for Jonathan.
-He recalls their first vintage in Marin County was merely 5 cases – to now having the TEXTBOOK wines distributed in select Whole Foods markets and within parts of Asia.
+From a vision of producing wine in Marin County to working with top vineyards in the Napa Valley, to currently overseeing his small vineyard project in Beaujolais, it has been quite a ride for Jonathan.
+He recalls their first vintage in Marin County was merely 5 cases; now the TEXTBOOK wines are distributed in select Whole Foods markets and even within parts of Asia.

-The 2017 TEXTBOOK Oakville Cabernet Sauvignon is deep ruby in color; with darker aromatics of blackberry, cherry and cassis.
+The 2017 TEXTBOOK Oakville Cabernet Sauvignon is deep ruby in color: with darker aromatics of blackberry, cherry and cassis.
 In addition to the fruit, there is a pretty union of both dark chocolate and cedar along with notes of dried tobacco and further in the bouquet, clove and cardamom.
 Well concentrated with flavors of plum and darker cherry – juicy, a bit meaty and savory.
-Mouth watering on the finish – anchored by grainy, darker, well-integrated tannins and notes of lingering cedar.
+This wine is mouthwatering on the finish and is anchored by grainy, darker, well-integrated tannins and notes of lingering cedar.
 This wine’s power is in its concentration yet its simultaneous balance.
 Good acidity.
-Approachable now but also very ageworthy.
+Approachable now but also very age worthy.
 Every bottle is numbered – 6000 bottles were produced packaged in 1000 six-bottle cases.

 Total production of TEXTBOOK is around 21,000 cases per year with some international distribution including in Korea and Japan and select domestic outlets including restaurants, retail and Whole Foods.
 For more information, to join the wine club or to purchase directly, visit: www.textbookvineyards.com